JavierPoduje/gosnake/README.md

 ## Contribution

 If you would like to contribute to **go-snake**, feel free to fork the repository and submit a pull request.
-We welcome any improvements, bug fixes, or new features that enhance the game.